matnoel/EasyFEA/docs/easyfea/fem.rst

 Creating or importing a Mesh
 ----------------------------

-To construct a :py:class:`~EasyFEA.fem.Mesh` using the :py:class:`~EasyFEA.fem.Mesher`, you must first create :py:class:`~EasyFEA.geoms._Geom` objects.
+To construct a :py:class:`~EasyFEA.fem.Mesh` using the :py:class:`~EasyFEA.fem.Mesher`, you must first create :py:class:`~EasyFEA.geoms._Geom` objects (see :ref:`easyfea-api-geoms` for some examples).
 The :py:class:`~EasyFEA.fem.Mesher` class serves as an interface to `Gmsh <https://gmsh.info/>`_, a powerful meshing tool, and includes the following primary functions for mesh generation:

 - :py:meth:`~EasyFEA.fem.Mesher.Mesh_2D`: Generates a 2D mesh.
 - :py:meth:`~EasyFEA.fem.Mesher.Mesh_Extrude`: Creates a mesh by extruding a 2D shape.